 Avoid sharing your card or net banking details:

 Never divulge your card number by phone unless you are doing business with a very trustworthy company.
 Only give the number if you initiated the transaction.

-Be aware of online purchases on a public Wi-Fi connection easily hackers can make you target if you’re doing online transaction on public wifi If you find yourself using public Wi-Fi often, consider getting a VPN, which is more secure.
+Be aware of online purchases on a public Wi-Fi connection easily hackers can make you target if you’re doing an online transaction on public wifi.
+If you find yourself using public Wi-Fi often, consider getting a VPN, which is more secure.

-Always check your monthly account statement.
+- Check your monthly account statement on a regular basis.
 Make sure that the transactions are yours.
 Immediately notify the Bank or issuing company if a card is lost or stolen.